-Console sinks are space-savers.
+Console sinks are space-savers (similar to wall-hung toilets!).
 Since they’re completely open at the bottom you can add storage bins or baskets underneath, but unlike closed, free-standing vanities, still see the wall and floor (which makes a bathroom look bigger.)
 They’re great for homeowners with more classic or traditional style, like Jeremy and Chris, though can have a more modern look, as seen in Rita and Mark’s.
-Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Above) A console sink in Jeremy and Chris’ renovation